digpublishing/mupudig/content/ebooks-for-museums.md

 {{< g-project-block >}}

-An ambitious agenda (paired down the second time I attempted it) but a fun, and I think worthy project.
+I thought if museums weren’t producing ebooks, perhaps I could teach them to do so and they would.
+So in half-day workshops at Museums and the Web and MCN, I packed in an ambitious agenda (paired down the second time I attempted it) and attempted to teach participants how to create an EPUB from start to finish.
+The results were never flawless, but it was a fun, and I think worthy project.

 ## Workshop Description